dssg/triage/README.md

   - **NOTE**: If your database is PostgreSQL 11+ you will get some speed improvements.
 We recommend updating to a recent version of PostgreSQL.
-- Ample space on an available disk, (or for example in Amazon Web Services's S3), to store the matrices and models that will be created for your experiments
+- Ample space on an available disk (or for example in Amazon Web Services's S3) to store the matrices and models that will be created for your experiments

-We recommend starting with a new python virtual environment and pip installing triage there.
+We recommend starting with a new Python virtual environment and pip installing triage there.
 ```bash
 $ virtualenv triage-env
 $ . triage-env/bin/activate